 Health Care Assistant

-The Health Care Assistant Program prepares the individual to assist in providing health care as a member of the health care team under the direction of a health care professional.
+Our Health Care Assistant program will prepare you to assist in providing health care as a member of the health care team under the direction of a health care professional.
 This curriculum references standards based on the State of Mississippi Nurse Aide Candidate Handbook Exam Content Outline.
 Graduates of the one-semester program will be awarded the Certificate of Health Care Assistant.
-Students who complete the program may qualify for employment as Homemakers, Nurse Assistants, Long-Term Care Aides, Home Health Aides, Sitter and/or Phlebotomists.
+If you complete the program, you may qualify for employment as a homemaker, nurse assistant, long-term care aide, home health aide, sitter, and/or phlebotomist.

 - Application for admission to Hinds Community College

-- Application for selection to the Health Care Assistant Program.
+- Application to the Health Care Assistant Program

 - Official transcripts from all colleges attended, except Hinds Community College.